kvassAI/slate/source/includes/_phone_nr_verification.md

 }
 ```

-Given a phone number, the API will send a verification PIN code to the User and you should store the `request_id` resulting from this call.
+Given a phone number, the API will send a verification PIN code to the user and you should store the `request_id` resulting from this call.

 Argument | Type | Description
 -------- | ---- | ------
-**phone_number** | `string` | Phone number of associated User
+**phone_number** | `string` | Phone number of the associated user

 ## 2. Validate PIN code and phone number